Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Conclusions

 \section{Conclusions}

-In this brief work, we study the electron-doped, infinite-layer $\mathrm{Sr}_{1-x}\mathrm{La}_{x}\mathrm{CuO}_2$ using first-principles SCAN density functional calculations.
-The optimized crystal structures concur with experimental trends against $x$, achieving a better agreement in lattice parameters than its functional predecessors.
-The parent compound is confirmed to be an antiferromagnetic insulator which becomes metallic upon La substitution.
-Low-energy configurations of multiphase states with interesting magnetic and electronic structure are found in the doped compounds.
-These states can mix with the single-phase ground state at finite temperatures, leading to enhanced density of states at Fermi level due to spin fluctuations.
-The validity of our calculations are also supported by good agreement with commonly measured quantities, such as the magnetic exchange coupling parameter and the specific heat coefficient.
-By means of a simple pressure study, we find a small positive effect of uniaxial $c$-axis compressions on the electronic structure characterized by $N(0)$.
+In this brief work, we study the electron-doped infinite-layer $\mathrm{Sr}_{1-x}\mathrm{La}_{x}\mathrm{CuO}_2$ using first-principles SCAN density functional calculations.
+The ground-state G-AFM phase in the parent and doped compounds are investigated to confirm the expected doping-induced behaviors known from experiments, such as the metal-insulator transition, lattice parameter evolution, and magnetic anisotropy energies.
+The main results of this paper arrive from our investigation of low-energy, multiphase states in the doped compounds.
+Analysis of the G+E state at $x=0.0625$ suggests that magnetic fluctuations may lead to a higher density of states at Fermi level, $N(0)$.
+Furthermore, our inspection of the multiphase states consisting of magnetic and nonmagnetic CuO$_2$ planes gives an impression that in addition to providing charge carriers that weakens the AF order in the ground state, the La substitution may also induce AF regions in the otherwise nonmagnetic system at higher energies from the disorders that it creates.
+Our estimation of commonly measured quantities derived from these states, such as the magnetic exchange coupling parameter $J$ and the specific heat coefficient $\gamma$, is in good agreement with experiment.
+Finally, we note a small positive effect of uniaxial $c$-axis compressions on the value of $N(0)$ for both single-phase and multiphase states.
 We believe that further studies of exotic magnetic states may help explain the mechanism for various correlated phenomena of these materials in the future.